 Both the A1000 and the FZ1000 II have zoom lenses built in.
 The A1000 has a 24-840mm f/3.4-6.9 optic and the FZ1000 II offers a 25-400mm f/2.8-4.0 (focal lengths in full frame equivalent terms).
 Hence, the Nikon provides a wider angle of view at the short end, as well as more tele-photo reach at the long end than the Panasonic.
 The FZ1000 II offers the faster maximum aperture.

 Concerning the storage of imaging data, both the A1000 and the FZ1000 II write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Coolpix A1000 and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-It is notable that the FZ1000 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
-The A1000 does not feature such an accessory-socket.
+It is notable that the FZ1000 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
+The A1000 does not feature such a mic input.

 Both the A1000 and the FZ1000 II are recent models that are part of the current product line-up.
 The A1000 replaced the earlier Nikon A900, while the FZ1000 II followed on from the Panasonic FZ1000.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.